-Square is another nimble, Android and iOS ready, cloud based POS software provider built for speed, accuracy and accountability for the modern retailer.
-After downloading & creating a new account with Square, merchants can begin processing cards in as little as a few minutes and will provide their proprietary card reader for free; offering a truly plug and play experience.
-There’s no restriction here, however, since their software is compatible with industry standard cash drawers, bar code scanners and printers.
+Square is another nimble, Android and iOS ready, cloud-based POS app provider for businesses built for speed, accuracy and accountability for modern retailers.
+After downloading and creating a new account with Square, merchants can begin processing cards in as little as a few minutes and will provide their proprietary card reader for free; offering a true plug and play experience.
+There are no restrictions here, however, since their software is compatible with industry-standard cash drawers, bar code scanners and printers.

-Square provides an aesthetically pleasing experience for merchants with simplified and clean in-app options and features to manage the basic transactions typically found within small retail based operations.
+Square provides an esthetically pleasing experience for merchants with simplified and clean in-app options and features to manage the basic transactions typically found within small retail based operations.